NetworkCommunication/IGNITE/README.md

 ## Environmental Dependence

 The code requires python3 (>=3.6) with the development headers.
-The code also need system packages as bellow
+The code also need system packages as bellow:

 tensflow ==2.9.1，